obsidiansystems/ledger-app-sui/README.md

 ### Installation using the pre-packaged tarball

 Before installing please ensure that your device is plugged, unlocked, and on the device home screen.
-Installing the app from a tarball can be done using [`ledgerctl`](https://github.com/ledgerHQ/ledgerctl).

 #### With Nix